salkhwlani/laravel-arabic-numbers-middleware/README.md

     /*
      |--------------------------------------------------------------------------
-     | except fields ( POST | GET ) to ignore transform from arabic to eastern
+     | except transform fields ( POST | GET ) from arabic to eastern
      |--------------------------------------------------------------------------
      |
-     | all none string will be ignore, you can ignore fields by name (key) of POST or GET
+     | all none string value will be ignore by default, you can ignore fields by name (key) of POST or GET
      |
      */
     'except_from_arabic_to_eastern' => [